SylphAI-Inc/AdalFlow/docs/source/developer_notes/component.rst

 FunComponent
 --------------
- Use :func:`core.component.fun_to_component` as a decorator easily convert a function to a Component with its unique class name.
+ Use :func:`core.component.fun_to_component` as a decorator to convert any function to a Component with its unique class name.

 :class:`core.component.FunComponent` is a subclass of :class:`core.component.Component` that allows you to define a component with a function.
 You can directly use this class as: